shivanksood/Marketing-Analytics/README.md

  > RFM using K-means clustering

- 2) Predicting winnable customer behavior to personalise promotions.
+ 2) Predicting winnable customers using past behavior to personalise promotions.

  > Prediction using XGBoost